-- It is used to treat psoriasis.
+- It is used to treat plaque psoriasis.

-- If you have a latex allergy, talk with your doctor.
+- If your child has a latex allergy, talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- You may have more chance of getting an infection.
-Wash hands often.
-Stay away from people with infections, colds, or flu.
+- Your child may have more chance of getting an infection.
+Some infections have been deadly.
+Have your child wash hands often.
+Have your child stay away from people with infections, colds, or flu.

-- Talk with your doctor before getting any vaccines.
-Use with this drug may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with the doctor before your child gets any vaccines while taking this drug and after your child stops taking it.
+Vaccine use with this drug may either raise the chance of an infection or make the vaccine not work as well.
+Talk with the doctor.

 - A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with this drug.
-Talk with the doctor.
+If you have questions, talk with the doctor.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.